Gotchaa Lab

 Which SaaS companies in Malaysia are actually worth knowing?

 Malaysian SaaS clusters around a few verticals.
-These are the companies doing real business, not just raising money:
+Here is the directory: 20 companies doing real business, grouped by category.

 Swingvy handles HR, payroll, and leave for SMEs.
 It understands EPF, SOCSO, and EIS, which is something Gusto or BambooHR simply don't.
-BrioHR plays in a similar space with a broader APAC focus.
+Kakitangan.com runs payroll, claims, leave, and payslips for more than 6,000 Malaysian companies, and is one of the few local HR vendors to have passed an independent PDPA and security audit.
+BrioHR plays in a similar space with a broader APAC footprint, and FlowyTeam focuses on OKR and performance management for lean teams.

-Piktochart started in Penang and became one of Malaysia's early SaaS success stories.
-Used by millions globally for infographics and presentations.
+Piktochart started in Penang and became one of Malaysia's early SaaS success stories, used by millions globally for infographics and presentations.
+LottieFiles, founded in KL, is now the de facto animation platform for designers worldwide with tens of millions of creators on the platform.

-None of these are flashy AI startups.
-They're tools that solve real operational problems global SaaS products tend to miss.
+Most of these are not flashy generative-AI startups.
+They are tools that solve real operational problems global SaaS products tend to miss.

 What should you check before picking a SaaS tool?

-Here's a quick evaluation framework we use when clients ask us whether to adopt a SaaS product or build something custom:
+Here's a quick evaluation framework we use when clients ask us whether to adopt a SaaS product or build something custom (we break down pricing in our custom software cost Malaysia guide, and if you do go with a vendor, our vendor checklist for Malaysian businesses is worth a read):

 QuestionWhy it matters